Kmcateer926/kevinmcateer-portfolio-2020/README.md

 this is a project to demonstrate columns, rows, and containers to perform on multiple devices depending on sizes. you will see that the pages resize if you shrink or expand the page and works on mobile devices.
 It has been updated to display current information.

+# User Story:

+As A junior software developer
+I WANT TO let potential employers know about me
+SO THAT I can find a job

 # usage

 clone the repo onto your devise at https://github.com/Kmcateer926/kevinmcateer-portfolio-2020.git